 Traditionally, the FICO score is the most popular score used for important loans like home and auto loans.
-However, that’s gradually changing.
-No matter what score you use, most models are looking for more or less the same things: they want to predict if you’re likely to pay your bills on time.
+No matter what score you use, most models are looking for a way to predict how likely you are to pay your bills on time.

 The FICO credit score looks at how much debt you have, how you’ve repaid in the past, and more.
-Scores fall anywhere between 300 and 850 and are made up of the following components:
+Scores range from 300 and 850 and are made up of the following components:

-- 35% Payment History – have you missed payments or defaulted on loans?
+- Payment history: 35%.
+Have you missed payments or defaulted on loans?

-- 10% New Credit – have you applied for numerous loans in the recent past?
+- New credit: 10%.
+Have you applied for numerous loans in the recent past?

-- 10% Type of Credit – do you have a healthy mix of different types of debt (auto, home, credit cards, and others)?
+- Types of credit: 10%.
+Do you have a healthy mix of different types of debt: auto, home, credit cards, and others?

-Credit scores do not determine whether or not your loan request is approved.
-They are simply numbers generated from your credit report (or other credit scoring model).
-Your lender sets standards on which credit scores are acceptable and makes the final decision.
-If you choose to live a debt-free life, you won't have a credit history or high credit scores (but it still might be worth it).
+Credit scores alone do not determine whether or not your loan request will be approved.
+They are simply numbers generated from your credit report and a tool for lenders to use.
+They set standards for which credit scores are acceptable and make the final decision.

 To improve your credit scores, you have to show that you're a seasoned, responsible borrower who is likely to repay on time.
 If you build your credit files with positive information, your credit scores will follow.
 It takes time, but it is possible.